MichaelKim20/docs-bosagora-io/docs/wallet/en/01-introduction.md

 ## Transaction transmission and completion

-When you forward the transaction you built from the wallet to the node, the node checks whether the received transaction is valid.
+When you create a transaction in the wallet and send it to the node, the node checks whether the received transaction is valid.
 Transactions that pass the validation check wait until they are stored in the blockchain.
-This transaction is called a pending transaction.
+These transactions are called pending transactions.
 Nodes then preferentially select transactions with high [transaction fee rates](#transaction-fee-rate) among pending transactions and store them in the blockchain.
 Transactions stored in the blockchain have been completed and cannot be changed.